Potatoconomy/GermBot/README.md

 numpy

 duden  (Version 0.12.2)  Unfortunately, this repository has been updated significantly since I made this project.
-Shoot me an email and I can send you the correct version that also contains some modifications I made.
+Shoot me an email camppatrick@gmail and I can send you the correct version that also contains some modifications I made.

 asyncio